zacstewart/zacstewart.github.io/README.md

 estimation of your model's performance.

 While the process sounds complicated, scikit-learn makes it really easy.
-We'll split our data set into 6 folds and cross-validate on them. scikit-learn's KFold can be used to generate k pairs of _bitmasks_ –vectors of booleans which we can use to select out randomized portions of the dataset for our train and cross-validation sets.
+We'll split our data set into 6 folds and cross-validate on them. scikit-learn's KFold can be used to generate k pairs of index vectors.
+Each pair contains a list of indices to select a training subset of the data and a list of indices to select a validation subset of the data.

 ```python
 from sklearn.cross_validation import KFold